 Sometimes, so long as you follow the care instructions, you should be able to wash it.
 It’s tempting to wash it at home especially if you have a big washer and dryer.
 However, the first step is to always check the care instructions first.

-Obviously, king- and queen-sized duvets need bigger washers and dryers, so going to a launderette that can accommodate these sizes is more practical.
-Use your common sense.
-If it says dry-clean, then follow instructions.
-If it is machine-washable, follow instructions too.
+Obviously, king- and queen-sized duvets need bigger washers and dryers, so going to a launderette that can accommodate for these sizes is more practical.
+Use your common sense and carefully follow the instructions.

 Duvets are bulky and hard to wash.
 However, keeping them clean should still be a priority.
 Not only will it extend its lifespan, but it can also contribute to your health.
 Duvets should be washed at least once a year.
 This will keep them fresh and in great condition.
 When it comes to duvet maintenance, the label or tag is your best friend.